Frequently Asked Questions

 Is all Fresh Stop Market food organic?

-Most Fresh Stop Market farmers are certified organic farmers and all grow utilizing organic methods, except for some of our fruit farmers.
+All Fresh Stop Market vegetable farmers are certified organic farmers and all grow utilizing organic methods, except for some of our fruit farmers.
 Some fruit, such as apples and peaches, are very difficult to grow organically in Kentucky because of the moist climate.
-Our blueberries and watermelon are organic.
+Our watermelon is organic.
 When we do purchase fruit (strawberries for example) that has been sprayed, it is usually sprayed in very limited quantities before fruits come out, and we pass the information on to shareholders.

 Do Fresh Stop Markets connect to farmers with food other than produce?

 Yes.
-In 2018, all Fresh Stop Markets will have a select amount of free-range Grass Corp eggs from Leopold, Indiana.
-We are also exploring a relationship with the Berry Center and Home Place Meats in Henry County, Kentucky to bring more local beef to the Fresh Stop Markets.
+In 2019, all Fresh Stop Markets will have a select amount of free-range Grass Corp eggs from Leopold, Indiana.

 Do shareholders get to decide what is in each share?